ethosdev/ethosdev.github.io/_posts/2022-10-17-dvt-staking.md

 By giving your validator key to a company, you give them full power to control your validator.
 This is the delegated staking power quoted above.
 When many people give their validator keys to a company, that company can control enough validators to be a threat to the Ethereum network.
 The company could knowingly or unknowingly command validators to attack the network.

 Free staking increases risk of an attack on the network, especially if there's only one free staking service and it captures most of the stakers.
-Existing Proof of Stake blockchains have no protocol defence against this.
+Existing proof-of-stake blockchains have no protocol defence against this.

 You need to know this risk of free staking services.
 But there's also good news that the Ethereum protocol has been designed with fundamentals to eliminate risk from a single entity.